spire-labs/self-pylon-demo/README.md

 ### GitHub Pages Deployment

-To deploy the frontends to GitHub Pages:
+To deploy the unified frontend to GitHub Pages:

-1. **Build the static sites**:
+1. **Build the static site**:
    ```bash
    ./scripts/build-for-deployment.sh
    ```